29 Awesome Cannabis Jobs in the Fast-Growing Legal Weed Industry

 Like electricians, tradespeople who specialize in heating, cooling, and ventilation are frequently in demand by marijuana companies that are constructing or expanding their indoor grow operations.
 An HVAC trade school can help you prepare to work in this field.

-Marijuana businesses often have very particular requirements when it comes to the buildings and facilities they can operate in.
+Marijuana businesses often have very particular requirements for the buildings and facilities they can operate in.
 For instance, indoor grow operations require a lot of physical space that can handle special ventilation and lighting systems that you wouldn't necessarily find in other types of industrial operations.
-But it can be a real challenge to find pre-existing buildings that can accommodate those needs.
+However, finding pre-existing buildings that can accommodate those needs can be a real challenge.
 That's why some real estate agents now specialize in providing service to cannabis entrepreneurs.

-Every business has administrative tasks that need to be handled in a timely and efficient manner.
+Every business has administrative tasks that need to be handled promptly and efficiently.
 Cannabis businesses are no different.
-From simple bookkeeping to general office management, there's never a shortage of administrative work to be done.
+From simple bookkeeping to general office management, there's never a shortage of administrative work.

 Despite the legalization of marijuana in several states, security is still a major issue for companies that choose to operate in this industry.
 Because of its value, marijuana is a target for thieves.
 But so is cash.
 Since cannabis businesses generally can't open federally insured bank accounts, they operate as cash-only businesses.
-That means they often store their cash earnings in their own safes and must transport large amounts of cash between different locations.
-So people with law enforcement training are highly valued by the cannabis industry.
+That means they often store their cash in safes and must transport large amounts of cash between different locations.
+The cannabis industry highly values people with law enforcement training.
 Security-related opportunities are available with dispensaries, growers, edibles manufacturers, armed courier services, and surveillance companies.

 5 Essential Tips for Finding Cannabis Jobs and Getting Hired

-Cannabis Jobs Are you a user of marijuana?
+Vibrant cannabis plants with lush green leaves and buds with a bright light background.
+Are you a user of marijuana?
 Don't worry if you aren't.
-For most positions, you don't need any firsthand experience with consuming weed.
-After all, you won't be expected to consume cannabis on the job.
-Your professional skills and demeanor are what really matter.
-In fact, most employers in the cannabis industry actively screen out obvious stoners.
+For most positions, you don't need firsthand experience consuming weed.
+Your professional skills and demeanor are what matter.
+Most employers in the cannabis industry actively screen out obvious stoners.

 Also, keep in mind that the marijuana job market is fairly competitive.
 Since only about two-thirds of states have legalized cannabis in some form, many job seekers are moving away from states where pot is still illegal so that they can try taking advantage of the new opportunities.
-The market can be especially competitive in states where recreational marijuana has been legalized.
-That makes the following tips even more important to follow.
+The market can be especially competitive in states where recreational marijuana has been legalized, making the following tips even more important.

 1. Research potential employers and job opportunities.

 This step may seem obvious, but few people spend as much time on it as they should.
-Are you really willing to work for just anybody in the cannabis industry?
+Are you willing to work for just anybody in the cannabis industry?
 Why not put in the effort to match your goals and personality with a company that shares your values?
 (Your work colleagues will be like your other family, especially in a small company.)
 What do you believe in?
 What do the companies you're thinking of joining believe in?
-(For instance, are they just all about making money, or do they genuinely want to help make the world a better place through their cannabis-related products or services?)

 2. Review your current strengths and qualifications.